-Objective How will we deliver the objective? a) Improve the quality of Haringey's council housing, including by ensuring that a minimum of 95% of homes meet the Decent Homes Standard by 2022 → Prioritise council investment and the delivery of Homes for Haringey's Decent Homes Planned Programme not only on meeting the Decent Homes Standard, but more widely on all the improvements needed to bring all Council homes and estates up to the standards that residents deserve. → Work with the Police and others to improve safety and reduce anti-social behaviour on our estates. b) Improve residents' satisfaction with the service they receive from Homes for Haringey to be in the top quartile for London (78%) by 2022 We will: Work with Homes for Haringey to understand the key concerns residents have with their housing and its management, and focus the work of Homes for Haringey on addressing this Homes for Haringey will: Deliver its Improvement Programme, covering workforce, communications and promotion, processes, quality improvements, technology and data. c) Improve the quality of private rented housing and the experience of those living in it, including by expanding landlord licensing and associated enforcement We will: → Expand additional houses in multiple occupation (HMO) Licensing across the whole borough and look at protecting family housing zones → Introduce 29 selective licensing areas for non-HMO accommodation within specific small areas of the borough d) Ensure safety and improve conditions in housing of all tenures across the borough We will: Establish a partner network with housing associations to agree common standards and reporting, ensuring a robust, consistent and transparent approach to safety and quality in Haringey's homes Enforce planning policy to ensure safety in new developments Deliver an effective Building Control service to ensure Building Regulations are met in all building work undertaken on homes in the borough
+Objective How will we deliver the objective? a) Improve the quality of Haringey's Council housing, including by ensuring that a minimum of 95% of homes meet the Decent Homes Standard by 2022 We will: Prioritise Council investment and the delivery of Homes for Haringey's Decent Homes Planned Programme not only on meeting the Decent Homes Standard, but more widely on all the improvements needed to bring all Council homes and estates up to the standards that residents deserve.
+Work with the Police and others to improve safety and reduce anti-social behaviour on our estates. b) Improve residents' satisfaction with the service they receive from Homes for Haringey to be in the top quartile for London (78%) by 2022 We will: Work with Homes for Haringey to understand the key concerns residents have with their housing and its management, and focus the work of Homes for Haringey on addressing this Homes for Haringey will: Deliver its Improvement Programme, covering workforce, communications and promotion, processes, quality improvements, technology and data. c) Improve the quality of private rented housing and the experience of those living in it, including by expanding landlord licensing and associated enforcement We will: Expand Additional Houses in Multiple Occupation (HMO) Licensing across the whole borough and look at protecting Family Housing Zones Introduce 29 Selective licensing areas for non-HMO accommodation within specific small areas of the borough.
+Expand the National Mandatory HMO Licensing to include a wider scope of Houses in Multiple Occupation following new legal definition.
+Continue enforcement action to target non-compliant landlords across the borough Develop a new Private Rented Sector Strategy further setting out specific aims and objectives in this area d) Ensure safety and improve conditions in housing of all tenures across the borough We will: Establish a partner network with Housing Associations to agree common standards and reporting, ensuring a robust, consistent and transparent approach to safety and quality in Haringey's homes Enforce Planning policy to ensure safety in new developments Deliver an effective Building Control service to ensure Building Regulations are met in all building work undertaken on homes in the borough